vmware/versatile-data-kit/projects/frontend/data-pipelines/gui/projects/data-pipelines/README.md

 ### Testing

-You can use the implementation in <project_root>/projects/gui/projects/ui as showcase of the library.
+You can use the implementation in projects/frontend/data-pipelines/gui/projects/ui.
 Using `npm link`(https://docs.npmjs.com/cli/v9/commands/npm-link) you can achieve real-time development of the library without the need to upload it to repository